"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 I slump up to the stage.
 I hate my boring attire, which is just a black suit.
 How will I stand out and get sponsors?

 "Hello, Tanye," I mumble, collapsing into the seat.
-He looks slightly put out, reasonably, since I don't exactly exude a welcoming aura.
+He looks put out, reasonably, since I don't exactly exude a welcoming aura.

 "Hello there, Narui!" he says brightly, trying to get the ball rolling.
 "Your district partner doesn't seem too optimistic about her chances, does she?
 How about you?
 Think you'll win?"